 Twice as Tasty

 All this month, I’ll be sharing recipes that get you hooked on fermenting vegetables.
 Next week, I’ll introduce you to the process with some vegetables that are barely fermented before they’re transferred to the fridge for storage and can be eaten in a few days.
-I’ll also share some of my favorite fermented pickle recipes, explaining why they’re superior to even pasteurized vinegar pickles and how to maximize their flavor and crispness.
+I’ll also share some of my favorite fermented pickle recipes, explaining why they’re superior to even pasteurized vinegar pickles and how to maximize their flavor and crispness, and teach you how to ferment cabbage in German and Asian styles.
 If you still hesitate to try fermenting vegetables on your own, I’ll be teaching these techniques in workshops through September.

 Like what you’ve learned?
 To learn more in a Twice as Tasty workshop—in your own kitchen, among friends, and with my personal help—click here.
 If you’re not yet a Twice as Tasty subscriber, get this newsletter and weekly post notifications delivered straight to your inbox by clicking here.